omgwenxx/microbiome/README.md

 ### Evaluation
 The original paper uses a confusion matrix where the classes can be identified as follows:
-- **True Positive (TP)**: A samples was correctly matched, meaning two different visits were matched to the same person.
+- **True Positive (TP)**: A sample was correctly matched, meaning two different visits were matched to the same person.
 - **False Negative**: A previous extracted code does not match the same sample anymore.
 - **False Positive**: One code matches multiple samples.
 All samples that are not the original sample are false positives.